-On January 26, 2024, the Company entered into a non-binding LOI to acquire the Volney lithium property, located in South Dakota, USA.
+On January 26, 2024, the Company entered into a non-binding LOI to acquire the Volney lithium property, located in the Black Hills Mining District, South Dakota, USA.
 The LOI provided for the parties to enter into a formal option agreement under which the Company could acquire the Volney Property.
 The Company paid US\$25,000 upon execution of the LOI.
 On October 7, 2024, the Company entered into an option agreement to acquire a 100% interest in the Volney Property.
 On March 12, 2025, the Company received TSX-V approval.